 Be sure to have everything in hand before starting.
 Pozole practically cooks itself but timing is important.

 This is mostly what you need to start your Mexican Pozole this Cinco de Mayo.
-Pre-cooked corn should be washed thoroughly.
-The first thing you have to do is put a large pot with water and add the pork.
+First, you should wash pre-cooked corn thoroughly.
+Then put a large pot with water and add the pork.

 It looks like a lot, I know! but trust me, it shrinks a little bit once cooked and you can never have enough meat in your pozole.
 The reason pork should go first is because you have to remove the debris that comes from meat and bones cooking.
 This is mandatory and my mom was very strict about this step.
 Apparently, leaving this foam gives a foul smell and bitterness, but that may just be ancient Mexican ideas, so practically science.